uva-spin/DNN-CFFs/Sample_Codes_to_Get_Started/README.md

 Referece: https://confluence.its.virginia.edu/display/twist/The+DNN+Extraction+Approach

-Similar to the "Local-Multivariate-Inference (LMI)" there are two python scripts provided in this folder.
+The relevent scripts can be found in the "Example_LocalFit_Code" folder.